Roger W. Griffith, P.E.

 9. Be installed so as to flow by gravity.

 Obviously, with this incorrect installation, the discharge cannot flow by gravity.
 Also, water can fill and remain in the discharge pipe.
-Over time, stagnant water that remains in the discharge pipe can corrode the pipe and cause it to fail.
+Over time, stagnant water in the discharge pipe can corrode it and cause it to fail.

 This is just a reminder.
 During field inspections, check the discharge pipe to verify code compliance.